nsanghi/BlockchainND_Project_4/README.md

 #### 2. POST VERIFY VALIDATION REQUEST

-End point is to verify a request for validation with payload containing a walletAddress and message signature.
+End point is to verify a request for validation with payload containing a address and message signature.

-You can use the `message` returned by above request and sign it with the `walletAddress` using [`Electrum`](https://electrum.org/#home).
+You can use the `message` returned by above request and sign it with the `address` using [`Electrum`](https://electrum.org/#home).

 ##### URL